19 Scripture-based prayers for COVID-19

 14. Jesus called the children to him and said, ‘Let the little children come to me, and do not hinder them, for the kingdom of God belongs to such as these.’
 Luke 18:16 (NIV)

-Many schools remain open at the moment but children are surrounded by panic and fear on the news every day.
+Children are surrounded by panic and fear on the news every day.
 Pray that they will be able to maintain a level of normality during this time and that it would also be an opportunity for children to understand how much God loves and cares for them.

 15. Come to me, all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light.
 Matthew 11: 28-30 (NIV)